The scaling limit of a critical random directed graph: Some graph theory

 This procedure builds a directed spanning forest $\mathcal{F}_{\vec{G}}$ of $\vec{G}$, by saying that two vertices $x$ and $y$ are linked by an edge from $x$ to $y$ if there exists $i$ for which $x=v_i$ and $y\in \mathcal{N}_i.$ This is illustrated in Figure~\ref{fig2}, for the graph given by Figure~\ref{fig1}.
 We call $\mathcal{F}_{\vec{G}}$ the \emph{forward depth-first forest} of $\vec{G}$.

-We also obtain a total order of $[n]$, given by $(v_0,\ldots,v_{n-1}),$ which is a planar ordering of $\mathcal{F}_{\vec{G}},$ in the sense that it is a topological sort of each its trees and it also functions as a total order on the set formed by the trees.
-From this, the edges of $\vec{G}$ are partitioned into two categories: the \emph{forward edges}, which are increasing for this order, and the \emph{back edges}, which are decreasing.
+We also obtain a total order of $[n]$, given by $(v_0,\ldots,v_{n-1}),$ which is a planar ordering of $\mathcal{F}_{\vec{G}},$ in the sense that it is a topological sort of each of its trees and it also functions as a total order on the set formed by the trees.
+We write $v_i \prec v_j$ iff $i < j$.
+The edges of $\vec{G}$ may now be partitioned into two categories: the \emph{forward edges}, which are increasing for this order, and the \emph{back edges}, which are decreasing.
 The forward edges can themselves also be separated into two sets: those which are edges of $\mathcal{F}_{\vec{G}},$ and those which are not, which we call \emph{surplus} edges.
 (In the case of the undirected graph $G$, we still get a forest $\mathcal{F}_G$, but all edges of $G$ are either part of the forest or are surplus edges.)

 The combination of forward edges and back edges is what creates the strongly connected components of $\vec{G}.$ Notice in particular that, since there are no forward edges going between different trees of $\mathcal{F}_{\vec{G}},$ each strongly connected component lies within a single such tree.
 Moreover, since strongly connected components are made of cycles, any strongly connected component with at least two vertices must contain at least one forward and one back edge.
-As a consequence of the forthcoming Proposition~\ref{prop:starcomponents}, if such a component does not contain a surplus edge, then it must contain an \emph{ancestral} back edge -- that is one which goes from a vertex to one of its ancestors.
-We deduce from this a useful bound: the number of strongly connected components of $\vec{G}$ is smaller than the sum of its numbers of surplus edges and ancestral back edges.
+We call an \emph{ancestral} back edge one which goes from a vertex to one of its ancestors.
+See Figure~\ref{fig2} for an illustration.
+The ancestral back edges will play a particularly important role in the sequel.